Global Cash to buy slot machine maker Multimedia Games

-Global Cash Access Holdings Inc, which provides cash services to casinos, said it would buy slot machine maker Multimedia Games Holding Co Inc for about $1.2 billion to strengthen its gaming business.
+Global Cash Access Holdings Inc GCA.N, which provides cash services to casinos, said it would buy slot machine maker Multimedia Games Holding Co Inc MGAM.O for about $1.2 billion to strengthen its gaming business.

 The offer price of $36.50 per share represents a premium of 31 percent to Multimedia's Friday closing.
 Multimedia Games' stock was trading at $36 before the bell on Monday.